An Optimal Transport approach to arbitrage correction: application to Volatility Stress-Tests: Projection on subsets of martingales

 As discussed in~\ref{subsection:definitionnu}, the signed marginals $(\nu_i)_{1\leq i\leq m}$ are uniquely defined in our setting.
 However, we have a degree of freedom in the choice of the joint signed measure $\nu$ with these marginals.
-Even though there are arbitrages, the choice $\nu = \nu_1 \otimes \cdots \otimes \nu_m$ would correspond, in some way, to an independent framework which is unsatisfactory.
+Even though we assume there is arbitrage (Assumption~\ref{assumption1}), the choice $\nu = \nu_1 \otimes \cdots \otimes \nu_m$ would correspond, in some way, to an independent framework, which is unsatisfactory.
 Indeed, recall that our aim is to project $\nu$ onto the subset of martingales.
 Martingales never have independent marginals (except for constant martingales).
 Consequently, choosing $\nu$ as the product measure would be somehow ``very far" from $\mathscr{M}$ (or $\mathscr{M}_{\Bar{c}}$).
-Thus, we can try to build a signed measure that already looks like a martingale.
-We propose below a possible construction for this joint signed measure, but leave for future work the question of whether this choice can be improved.
+Instead, we can try to select a $\nu$ from $\mathscr{M}_{signed}$ the set of signed martingales (defined just above Lemma~\ref{lemma:nonemptinessofMandMcbar}) that has the right marginals.
+We propose below a possible construction but leave for future work the question of whether this choice can be improved.